strawgate/C3-Inventory/README.md

 #### Customizing Service Monitor

-There are two ways to customize service monitor:
+There are three ways to customize service monitor:

 1. Adjust the time threshold for Failure (besservicemonitor-setting-audit-delay)
 1. Adjust the time threshold for Remediation (besservicemonitor-setting-remediation-delay)
+1. Blacklist a service to prevent reporting and remediation (besservicemonitor-setting-blacklist)

-These two settings adjust how long after startup the Service Monitor should wait before reporting a service failure and before attempting remediation.
+The first two two settings adjust how long after startup the Service Monitor should wait before reporting a service failure and before attempting remediation.
 If these settings are not set, the Service Monitor defaults to waiting for 5 minutes after system startup before reporting on service failure and before attempting remediation.

-There are premade fixlets in the C3 Inventory site for setting these values to 5, 10, and 15 minutes.
+There are pre-made Fixlets in the C3 Inventory site for setting these values to 5, 10, and 15 minutes.

+The final setting is a semi-colon separated list of services to ignore.
+This causes the service monitor to ignore the blacklisted services and not report them as failing or attempt to remediate them.
+This is particularly useful if you're pushing service monitor configs as global policy actions but need to exclude a specific service on just a single machine.

 #### Monitoring Processes